jerray/publish-docker-action/README.md

     tags: latest,newest,master
 ```

-Example above will build image and create three tags, and push all of them to the registry.
+This example builds the image, creates three tags, and pushes all of them to the registry.

 * `jerray/publish-docker-action:latest`
 * `jerray/publish-docker-action:newest`